 ARTISANS’ GUILD GALLERY (201 SE 2nd Place, Suite 113)

-“Get Festive:” A celebration of the fall festival season featuring colorful fine arts and crafts by local artists.
+Featuring the works of local artists since 1970.
 Gallery hours Mondays through Saturdays 10 a.m.-7 p.m., Sundays noon-5 p.m.

 At the Library